An object in the eye

 - sensitivity to light

-If you think you might have something in your eye, you can try to wash it out, either with warm water in an eye bath, or in the shower.
+If you think you might have something in your eye, you can try to wash it out, either with warm water or with saline.
 You should not try to remove it with a cotton bud or anything else.
 For more information, see after care.

 If that doesn’t work, you should see a doctor within 24 hours.